dazinator/Dazinator.Extensions.Http/README.md

 Note: You are able to fulfill common requirements.
 For example - you can `EnableBypassInvalidCertificate` if your client is talking to a server with an invalid SSL cert.
 Behind the scenes this is more work to do if configuring the `HttpClientFactoryOptions` directly so it relieves you from this.

-## Super advanced - configuring handlers.
+## Super advanced - configuring everything with ConfigureHttpClients.

-Suppose you want to create a re-usable `DelegatingMessageHandler` that can be configured / enabled for various http clients in your application.
+A more powerful configuration options is available.
+This allows you to also define custom http handlers, and configure them per http client.
+The following is a walkthrough of creating a custom handler, and usig it with a couple of different http clients, and confiugring it with different options for each.

-Create the handler.
+1. Create the handler.
 Here is an example generic handler that simply invokes invokes whatever Func you supply in the constructor.
 It also gets passed in the http client name, and an `IOptionsMontitor<TOptions>` so it can have its own options that vary from http client name to http client name.